AirshipCMS/Docs/Quickstart-Guide.md

 - [Classically-Rendered Site](https://classic-rendering.airshipcms.io/)
 - Classically-Rendered Blog (coming soon)

-Once you have built a clone of one of the demo sites, review the First Site Checklist to make sure you are comfortable with rendering and file management.
+Once you have built a clone of one of the demo sites, review the First Site Checklist to make sure you are comfortable with rendering, file management, source code management, and deployment
 - [First Site Checklist](https://airshipcms.io/documentation/view/first-site-checklist)

 ### Experienced Developers: